Edward Littleton, 1st Baron Hatherton: Background and education

-Political career
+Career

 Political career, 1812–1833

 Littleton also took over his great-uncle's parliamentary seat.
 From 1812 to 1832, he was Member of Parliament for Staffordshire and then was the MP for the southern division of that county until 1835.
 He spent most of that time as a Canningite Tory, but moved over to the Whigs after George Canning's death in 1827.

 In the House of Commons, Littleton was especially prominent as an advocate of Roman Catholic emancipation.
 In 1825, as a preliminary to a Catholic Relief Bill promoted by Daniel O'Connell, he introduced an Elective Franchise in Ireland Bill.
 The objective of this was, paradoxically, to raise the property qualification for Irish voters.
 However, its underlying aim was to end abuse of a distinctively Irish form of freehold, which had to be renewed by payment to the original landlord, and so allowed large landowners to create large numbers of compliant voters.
 Both the Relief and the Franchise Bills failed.
 After crossing the floor of the House to join the Whigs in 1827, Littleton voted for the Catholic Emancipation Bill that finally became law in 1829.

 From this point, the style and content of his contributions changed completely.
 For almost twenty years he had been content generally to make short contributions, usually delivering himself of his considered opinions or changed notions (for he sometimes altered his initial stance during debate) in the chamber of the house in a few unmemorable phrases.
 From 1830 he became closely involved in committee work on important reforms.
 As his opinions became more radical, he adopted an increasingly trenchant and discursive style, speaking frequently in long, argued statements, laden with factual detail.
 On one day in September 1831, for example, he made eight speeches of varying length in the House.
 One of the important factors in this change of style and focus seems to have been his increasingly close contact with middle and working class opinion in the growing Staffordshire towns – Stoke on Trent, Wolverhampton and Walsall.
 He frequently presented petitions and deployed arguments and reports drawn directly from these disfranchised towns and people.
 As he became more combative and forensic in his contributions, he was increasingly regarded as a Radical rather than merely a Whig.